Identity and Access Management Framework: A Complete Guide

 Identification is the basis of every IAM function, as it creates a unique identity for every entity that requires access to a system.
 Each of these entities has a distinct digital identity in the real world, the digital world, or both.
 An identity can be for a user, device, application, or automated system.

-• For Users, Identification will generally involve attributes like employee ID, email address, department, job title, and relationships to managers.
-Each of these identifiers will be unique to each user and across every connected system.
+Identification generally involves attributes like employee ID, email address, department, job title, and relationships to managers.
+Each of these identifiers is unique to each user and across every connected system.

-• For Devices, Identification will involve using hardware characteristics such as MAC addresses, device certificates, or unique device identifiers.
-All of these hardware identifiers operate the same way every time they connect to a network so that the device can be uniquely identified on the network.
-This ensures the device is authorized and can access organization resources.
+Identification involves using hardware characteristics such as MAC addresses, device certificates, or unique device identifiers.
+These hardware identifiers operate the same way every time they connect to a network so that the device can be uniquely identified, ensuring it is authorized to access organization resources.

-• Federated identification allows users to take advantage of existing and accepted identities from trusted external providers, with the organization still having control over the security and audibility facets of Identification in support of modern collaboration scenarios.
+Allows users to take advantage of existing, accepted identities from trusted external providers, with the organization still retaining control over the security and auditability of identification in support of modern collaboration scenarios.

 2. Authentication

-• Single Sign-On (SSO) streamlines the authentication process, so users only have to authenticate once with a trusted identity provider, and then they securely receive tokens granting them access to systems, apps, and websites without additional sign-on prompts.
-This reduces password fatigue as SSO applications always identify who you are as a user, while enabling centralized enforcement of security policies.
+Streamlines the authentication process, so users only have to authenticate once with a trusted identity provider, and then securely receive tokens granting them access to systems, apps, and websites without additional sign-on prompts.
+This reduces password fatigue while enabling centralized enforcement of security policies.

-• Multi-Factor Authentication (MFA) adds important layers of security through requiring multiple verification factors.
-Modern Multi-Factor Authentication often uses push notifications to mobile devices, codes sent through SMS or voice, hardware tokens, mobile authenticator applications, and biometric verification (fingerprint or voice).
+Adds important layers of security by requiring multiple verification factors.
+Modern MFA often uses push notifications to mobile devices, codes sent through SMS or voice, hardware tokens, mobile authenticator applications, and biometric verification.

-• Adaptive Authentication changes the security that is required, with extra verification when suspicious actions or conditions are known, requiring the user to respond, thus retaining strong security while allowing low friction for daily access.
+Changes the security that is required, with extra verification when suspicious actions or conditions are known, retaining strong security while allowing low friction for daily access.

-• Certificate-based Authentication provides the greatest level of security for privileged access and system integrations.
-Authentication based on certificates uses cryptographic certificates to establish an identity with mathematical certainty.
+Provides the greatest level of security for privileged access and system integrations, using cryptographic certificates to establish an identity with mathematical certainty.

 3. Authorization

-• Role-Based Access Control (RBAC) simplifies authorization by grouping permissions into organization specific roles.
-For instance, if a user requires authorization to a set of applications and/or data to perform their job function, those permissions are aggregated into one or more roles in conjunction with the users' job responsibilities.
+Simplifies authorization by grouping permissions into organization-specific roles.
+Permissions required for a job function are aggregated into one or more roles aligned with the user's job responsibilities.
 This role-based hierarchy can rapidly scale with the growth of the organization.

-• Least Privilege Principles provide users with only the minimum amount of access required to perform their job functions.
-Least Privilege helps minimize the scope of impact by limiting a user's access to only the access required in the event of account compromise or insider threats.
-Access reviews also assist in identifying excessive permissions that may be granted to users over time in order to remediate any excessive permissions.
+Provide users with only the minimum amount of access required to perform their job functions, minimizing the scope of impact in the event of account compromise or insider threats.
+Access reviews help identify excessive permissions accumulated over time so they can be remediated.

-• Attribute-Based Access Control (ABAC) is the most granular means of access decisions, and permits a decision based on multiple attributes including user attributes, resource sensitivity, environmental context, and business rules.
-ABAC enables the organization to use dynamic policies in complex scenarios while maintaining a manageable policy environment.
+The most granular means of access decisions, permitting a decision based on multiple attributes including user attributes, resource sensitivity, environmental context, and business rules.
+ABAC enables dynamic policies in complex scenarios while maintaining a manageable policy environment.

-• Just-In-Time (JIT) Access provides temporary escalated permissions only when needed, and has the automatic ability to revoke access after the period of time has expired or the task has been completed.
-JIT Access also further minimizes the amount of standing privileges provided to users.
+Provides temporary escalated permissions only when needed, with automatic revocation after the time period expires or the task is completed, minimizing the amount of standing privileges provided to users.

 4. Monitoring & Auditing